-The large electric investor-owned utilities, with the opportunity for participation of small multi-jurisdictional electric utilities, community choice aggregators, publicly owned electric utilities, communications and water service providers, and CPUC staff shall convene, at least quarterly, regionalized Working Groups with tribal and local government entities, public safety partners, and representatives of people/communities with access and functional needs and vulnerable communities.
-The electric investor-owned utilities shall conduct outreach to impacted communities to plan the coordination for future de-energization events.
-The purpose of these Working Groups is to ensure there is a formal environment to share lessons learned between the impacted communities and the electric investor-owned utilities.
-Additionally, convening these Working Groups serves as a mechanism for the CPUC to validate whether the electric investor-owned utilities have successfully implemented lessons learned from prior de-energization events to refine the process for future deenergization events.
-The electric investor owned utilities shall report back to the CPUC on progress on a quarterly basis.
-The electric investor-owned utilities shall refine their de-energization protocols using feedback from the Working Group.
-The protocols should include the provision of Community Resource Centers, communication strategies, information sharing, identification of critical facilities, strategies for supporting people/communities with access and functional needs, and contingency plans.
+The large electric investor-owned utilities shall convene, at least quarterly, regionalized working groups.
+The opportunity for participation in these working groups shall include and be extended to small multijurisdictional electric utilities, community choice aggregators, publicly owned electric utilities, communications and water service providers, CPUC staff, tribal and local government entities, public safety partners, and representatives of people/communities with access and functional needs and vulnerable communities.
+The purpose of these working groups is to ensure there is a formal environment to share lessons learned between the impacted communities and the electric investor-owned utilities.
+The large electric investor-owned utilities shall refine their de-energization protocols using feedback from the working groups.
+As a component of this, the large electric investor-owned utilities shall conduct outreach to impacted communities to plan the coordination for future de-energization events.
+Components of the de-energization protocols that should be addressed by the working groups include the provision of Community Resource Centers, communication strategies, information sharing, identification of critical facilities, strategies for supporting people/communities with access and functional needs, and contingency plans.
+The large electric investor owned utilities shall report back to the CPUC on progress on a quarterly basis.
+CPUC participation and the quarterly reporting shall serve as a mechanism for the CPUC to validate whether the electric investor-owned utilities have successfully implemented lessons learned from prior de-energization events to refine the process for future de-energization events.

-The electric utilities shall each establish an Advisory Board that provides hands-on, direct advising related to all aspects of deenergization.
-These service territory-wide Advisory Boards should consist of public safety partners, communications and water service providers, local and tribal government officials, business groups, non-profits, representatives of people/communities with access and functional needs and vulnerable communities, and academic organizations to advise on best practices for de-energization issues and safety, community preparedness, regional coordination and the optimal use of existing and emerging technologies.
-The electric investor-owned utilities shall emulate the approach SDG&E has implemented with its wildfire Advisory Board.
+Each electric investor owned utility shall establish advisory boards that provide hands-on, direct advisory functions regarding all aspects of de-energization.
+These service territory-wide advisory boards should consist of public safety partners, communications and water service providers, local and tribal government officials, business groups, non-profits, representatives of people/communities with access and functional needs and vulnerable communities, and academic organizations.
+The result of the convening of the advisory boards shall be to develop best practices for de-energization issues and safety, community preparedness, regional coordination and the optimal use of existing and emerging technologies.
+The electric investor-owned utilities shall emulate the approach SDG&E has implemented with its wildfire advisory board.

-The electric investor-owned utilities may seek approval from the Commission to administer alternatives to the Working Groups or Advisory Boards outline in these guidelines through a Tier 3 advice letter submitted to the Commission.
-The advice letter must include a detailed explanation of the plan for administering the alternative Working Group or Advisory Board function and must include a clear explanation for why the proposed alternative is in the public interest.
+The electric investor-owned utilities may seek approval from the Commission to administer alternatives to the working group or advisory board structures outlined in these guidelines through a Tier 3 advice letter submitted to the Commission.
+The advice letter must include a detailed explanation of the plan for administering the alternative working group or advisory board function and must include a clear explanation for why the proposed alternative is in the public interest.